-Meet your driver just past customs for the ride to Lisbon.
+Meet your driver just past customs for the ride to Lisbon as you begin your Island Tour.
 First, Check in at your hotel in the Old Town.
 Secondly, meet your guide in the evening for a food and wine tour.
 Learn about Lisbon’s café culture near Rossio Plaza, try codfish cakes, stop at a wine bar in Bairro Alto for the local white wine.
 Visit Castle Hill to see the best views of the city and discover Lisbon’s best sausages and cheeses, paired with a glass of port.
 Then, enjoy a Fado show.

 With your guide, drive through Sintra Natural Park to Palacio da Pena and the town of Sintra.
 Visit Sintra National Palace and Pena Palace.
 Then, have lunch in Sintra and head down to Cascais (surf town) in time for dinner.
 Spend some time on your own while you enjoy the beach and return to Lisbon in the afternoon.

 Meet your driver and guide to start your day trip.
 In the meanwhile, we’ll stop in two important Catholic Portuguese towns.
 First on the list, Fátima convent where the Virgin appeared to two children with prophecies.
 Take some time for lunch before driving on to nearby Batalha.
 Finally, visit the historic Monastery and return to Lisbon in the evening.